Movement for Multi-Party Democracy: 2015 presidential by-elections

 In the 2015 presidential by-election former party president Mr. Rupiah Banda returned from political retirement and claimed that he would be the candidate of the Party in that by election, whilst the Party through the National Executive Committee (NEC) backed its party president Dr. Mumba.
-The Issue went to the Supreme Court and the Court ruled that Dr. Mumba as party president had the right to run for President on the Party ticket.
+The issue went to the Supreme Court and the Court ruled that Dr. Mumba as party president had the right to run for President on the party ticket.

-The judgement was passed two weeks before the election date and partially due to that the MMD with Dr. Mumba as its candidate received just about 0.9%.
+The judgement was passed two weeks before the election date and partially due to that the MMD with Dr. Mumba as its candidate received 0.87% of the vote.

 2016 illegal MMD convention

-In May 2016, a group of former and expelled MMD members elected former Lunte MP Felix Mutati as party president at a convention at the Mulungushi Rock of Authority in Kabwe, whilst the Party continued supporting Nevers Mumba.
+In May 2016, a group of former and expelled MMD members elected former Lunte MP Felix Mutati as party president at a convention at the Mulungushi Rock of Authority in Kabwe, whilst the party continued supporting Nevers Mumba.

 2019 Judge Newa Judgement

-On 9 November 2019, High Court Judge Sharon Newa sitting in Lusaka ruled that the Convention that elected Felix Mutati as Party President was illegal and all decisions made between then and that date was declared null and vold.
+On 9 November 2019, High Court Judge Sharon Newa sitting in Lusaka ruled that the convention that elected Felix Mutati as Party President was illegal and all decisions made between then and that date were declared null and void.
 It further ruled that Dr. Nevers Mumba was the MMD President and that Felix Mutati and Raphael Nakachinda remained expelled members of the MMD.
 Nevers Mumba was the MMD presidential candidate at the 2021 general election, with the party winning 0 seats in parliament.

 UPND Alliance

 On 30 October 2024, the MMD decided to join the UPND Alliance, a coalition of political parties, effectively deciding that it will not field its own presidential candidate at the 2026 general election and will endorse the United Party for National Development president, Hakainde Hichilema, at that election.

+On 6 November 2025, party president Nevers Mumba announced that the Movement for Multi-Party Democracy has changed its name to the New Nation Party (NNP) as part of a rebranding process.